luisllm/demo-gh-tf-vault/README.md

 sts_region                    n/a
 use_sts_region_from_client    false
 ```
-- Verify the Vault Role which is bound it to the dummy IAM Role used by the dummy EC2, and is also linked to a Vault policy:
+- Verify the Vault Role which is bound it to the dummy IAM Role used by the dummy EC2, and is also linked to a Vault policy.
+Note that `test2-ec2` and `test3-ec2` policies are needed for next tests.
 ```
 $ vault read auth/aws/role/test1
 Key                               Value